Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Equivalence between mirror map and Lagrangian Floer approach

 \subsubsection{A further example}

-To show the enumerative power of Conjecture \ref{conj1}, we compute an example whose open Gromov-Witten invariants are more complicated than the canonical line bundle of a toric Fano manifold, in the sense that the bubbles which contribute to the open Gromov-Witten invariants are supported by more than one irreducible toric divisors.
+To show the enumerative power of \eqref{PF=LF}, we compute an example whose open GW invariants are more complicated than the canonical line bundle of a toric Fano manifold, in the sense that the bubbles which contribute to the open GW invariants are supported by more than one irreducible toric divisors.

 The toric data is as follows.
 The primitive generators of rays in the fan are

 and its moment map image (with respect to a toric K\"ahler form) is shown in Figure \ref{blowup_KP2}.
 Let $X$ denote this toric manifold.